Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 This is the fun part!
 Grab your crushed Oreos, sprinkles, tombstones, and moons!

-Once the brownies have completely cooled, remove them from the pan using your parchment or foil sling.
-Discard the parchment paper and set the brownies on a cutting surface.
+Once the brownies have completely cooled, use your foil sling to remove them from the pan.
+Discard the foil and set the brownies on a cutting board.

 Trim the edges to make an even square, and cut your brownies into 9 equal squares.